globalise-huygens/nlp-event-detection/README.md

 - repo introducing our [cross-validation on document-level approach](https://github.com/globalise-huygens/nlp-event-testset-experiment)
 - repo for [building and evaluating binary event detection models](https://github.com/globalise-huygens/nlp-binary-event-detection-models)

-Each (important) folder in this repo has their own README for further information.
+Some folders in this repo have their own README for further information.

 ## annotated_data_processing_for_training
 Probably the most important folder here; contains code to process data outputted from INCEpTION in cas_xmi to different file formats for different tasks.
 Currently: json for event detection and event classification and conllu for semantic role labelling.